-WordPress allows you to quickly and easily insert, remove, and reorganize various blocks of content on your blog’s sidebar navigation section (and header and footer sections too, depending on what theme is installed on your site) using widgets.
+WordPress lets you easily add, delete, and rearrange various blocks of content on your blog’s sidebar (or header and footer sections, depending on what theme you have installed) using widgets.

-Once you know how to use widgets, you can easily add things to your site’s sidebar area (plus headers and footers and other areas, depending on your theme) like:
+Once you know how to use widgets, you can easily add things to your site like:

-- add widgets from other sites (e.g. affiliate programs)
+- display widgets from other sites (e.g. Facebook friends)

 - administrative forms (e.g. login, register, etc.)